MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-develop-an-evaluation-flow.md

 ---
 title: Evaluation flow and metrics in prompt flow
 titleSuffix: Azure Machine Learning
-description: Use Azure Machine Learning studio to create or customize evaluation flows and metrics tailored to your tasks and objectives, and use a batch run as a prompt flow evaluation method.
+description: Use Azure Machine Learning studio to create or customize evaluation flows and metrics, and use a batch run as a prompt flow evaluation method.
 services: machine-learning
 ms.service: azure-machine-learning
 ms.subservice: prompt-flow